-When looking for the best tires for your Subaru Outback, asking which is the best option will get different answers from different people.
-Subaru, for example, chose the factory tires that came with your car based on several requirements from engineers, financing, and marketing.
-The priorities of Subaru’s choice and your choice may be different.
-You may be more interested in fuel economy, a long tread life, performance on or off the road, or with your tire buying budget.
+When looking for the best tires for your Subaru Outback, asking which is the better option will get different answers from different people.
+Subaru, for example, decided on the factory tires that came with your car based on several requirements from engineers, financing, and marketing.
+Your priorities may be quite different.
+You may be more interested in fuel economy, a long treadlife, performance on or off the road, or with your budget.
 Whatever your needs, we’ve got you covered here.

 The current-generation of the Subaru Outback has several original equipment (OE) tires, depending on the trim level chosen.
 The 2.5i Base and Premium models have 17-inch wheels while the other trims have 18-inch wheels;

 Online tire prices are usually less than in store

 We’ve recommended two replacement tires in 17- and 18-inch sizes.
 Each choice is based on budget, but if you read further you’ll learn about other metrics that may also impact your decision.
 All of these tires have ratings of four-stars or higher based on consumer surveys:

 When looking at tire replacement, there are two things to consider: the amount of mileage on the tires and how old the tires are.
 Mileage is a rough measurement of tread life whereas age is a measurement of the chemical breakdown that occurs to tires over time.

 These rules apply whether looking at the tires on your Subaru Outback or on any other vehicle in your driveway or garage.
 Most vehicles have abou 12,000 or so miles per year put on them and the average tread life for a set of tires is around 30,000 to 40,000 miles.
 Doing the math, most consumers will require tire replacement on their vehicle every three or four years.